This recipe for blackened cod tacos with pico de gallo is in partnership with Sitka Salmon Shares. All views and opinions are my own.

 What makes these fish tacos a healthy option?

-I'm all about a flavorful meal that is completely balanced, and these blackened fish tacos with pico de gallo fit the bill.
+I'm all about a flavorful meal that is completely balanced, and these blackened cod tacos with pico de gallo fit the bill.

 - Fish is a great source of lean protein, and we know protein is a building block for so many functions in the human body, and it provides long-lasting energy, keeping us full for hours.
 White fish is also low in fat, hence why it's considered lean.
 Fat certainly isn't a bad thing, so we've incorporated some heart-healthy fats into these tacos using a few other ingredients.